liferay/liferay-central-test-2/readme/7.1/LANGUAGE_KEY_GUIDELINES_EN.markdown

 ## Text Styles

 Title, phrase, and sentence are the three types of text styles used in Liferay's language keys.
-They're described described below.
+They're described below.

 ### Title